sail-sg/sailor-llm/README.md

 - Various model sizes (0.5B, 1.8B, 4B and 7B) to support different requirements.
 - Strong performance on SEA benchmarks such as XQuAD, TydiQA, XCOPA, Belebele and M3Exam.
 - No restrict on the research and the commercial use, but should comply with the Qwen 1.5 license.

+To learn more details, please access the [technical report](https://arxiv.org/pdf/2404.03608.pdf).

 ## Models